 The Struggle for Housing - Unaffordable Living in Europe?

-The migration into large European cities is unbroken.
-Living space in Europe's metropolises is going to be scarcer and more expensive. «The new urban combat» describes alternatives to escape this insanity: For example, legally in Hamburg no apartment may remain empty for more than four months.
+Immigration into large European cities is still growing strong.
+Living space in Europe's metropolises is going to be scarcer and more expensive. «The new urban combat» describes alternatives to escape this insanity: for example, in Hamburg no apartment may legally remain empty for more than four months.
 Another new option offers the so-called Cohousing, a planned community that consists of private apartments or houses that are supplemented by extensive communal facilities.
 However, this housing policy has practically failed in many towns such as in Paris, where there are more homeless people than in Germany.
-This documentary portrays people who work full time, but still got homeless.
+This documentary portrays people who work full time, but still lost their homes.

 The Roots of Violence

 Violence came about as a result of a settled way of life.
 Archaeological finds show that hunters and gatherers lived relatively peacefully, preferring to avoid one another rather than smash each other's skulls if a conflict arose.
 It was only with the onset of farming and the first villages that serious violence developed among human beings.